Eschatologue/CM_wiki/docs/equipment/weapon/index.md

 ### Finesse { .hide }

-:weapon-prop-finesse:{ .xl }<br>Finesse
+:wp-prop-finesse:{ .xl }<br>Finesse

-:   When making an attack with a **:weapon-prop-finesse: Finesse** weapon, you use your choice of your Strength or Dexterity modifier for the attack and damage rolls.
+:   When making an attack with a **:wp-prop-finesse: Finesse** weapon, you use your choice of your Strength or Dexterity modifier for the attack and damage rolls.
 You must use the same modifier for both rolls.

 ---

 ### Heavy { .hide }

-:weapon-prop-heavy:{ .xl }<br>Heavy
+:wp-prop-heavy:{ .xl }<br>Heavy

 :   Heavy weapon is unwieldy compared to other weapons.
 You have **:d20-dis: Disadvantage**{ .d20 } on your attack rolls with a Heavy weapon if it's a Melee weapon and your Strength score isn't at least 13, and if it's a Ranged weapon and your Dexterity score isn't at least 13.